escottgoodwin/lango-trans-de/README.md

 8. Single Order of Recommendation For All Category Clusters

 Individual article recommendations (links) could be ranked in a single list by combining the cosine distance and weighting it by the popularity of the cluster the article link belongs to.
-Links with high cosine similiarity scores (or small cosine distances) are considered highly related to the 'center'
+Links with high cosine similarity scores (or small cosine distances) are considered highly related to the 'center' of user's interest.
+However, some interests are more popular or more important than others.
+Therefore, we could develop a master ranking where the fi

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTgwNTY4NDBdfQ==
+eyJoaXN0b3J5IjpbLTEyMDE1MDY3MjBdfQ==
 -->